 Videos were made of all the shots.
 These were viewed to identify the precise patterns and paths of the ball - using rail markers every 1/2 diamond.
-The path information was transferred to the Wei table software.
+The path information was transferred to the table maps.
 Screen shots were captured and organized in sequence.
 The different sizes were created and compiled into the Table Map Library HTML application.
 Here are examples:

 All of these shots were made on Table #1 at Shoreline Billiards in Mountain View, CA. Regrettably, the pool hall is no longer in business.
 The owners were very supportive of this research project - as well as a lot of the regular players who helped out.
 Here is the list of players who participated.

 Here is grid pattern to mark CB positions and Target Diamonds.
 Long rails are from foot to head of table, every half Diamond.
 Short rails are numbered 1 through 9.